koengr/QCforBusiness/backups/_essentials/applications-overview.md

 excited.
 Then perhaps the first utility has already been reached!
 However, this is not the computational revolution that we’re looking for, so I explicitly exclude such non-technical reasons in property (2).
-Similarly, I don’t want to worry too much about legal issues (“it doesn’t comply with regulations”) because it feels somewhat artificial to dismiss a quantum algorithm for such reasons.
+Similarly, I don’t want to worry too much about legal issues (‘it doesn’t comply with regulations’) because it feels somewhat artificial to dismiss a quantum algorithm for such reasons.

 ### Supremacy, advantage, utility